midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 This is a simple i3 setup.
 Smart gaps, xfce4 terminal, i3status bar, i3lock screen, menu, and cava.

+You can choose to set the color scheme to Dracula for the terminal, thunar, lxappearance, and mousepad.

  <img src="debian_i3_dracula_cava.png" alt="debian i3 desktop displaying dracula color theme for xfce terminal and cava">